Skip to main content

 Allied Health Professionals

-‘Allied Health Professional’ is a collective term for a variety of different health care professionals.
-There are lots of ways Allied Health Professionals (AHP) can help people living with dementia and their families.
+‘Allied Health Professional’ is a collective term for a variety of different health care professionals – all registered with the Health and Care Professions Council.

 What is an Allied Health Professional?